sheng-sheng-sheng/SubTSBR/README.txt

     data-driven discovery of differential equations.
 ArXiv:1907.07788.
     https://arxiv.org/abs/1907.07788

-The files in the folder 'RVM' are originally downloaded from http://www.relevancevector.com and have been modified.
+The files in the folder 'RVM' were originally downloaded from http://www.relevancevector.com and have been modified.
 The package has been tested in Matlab 2019a.